5aola/dj-library-tool/README.md

-# dj-library-tool
+# DJ Library Tool
-An open-source audio library tool for electronic music analysis for DJs.
+An open-source audio library tool that helps DJs avoid compatibility issues between different software.

 ## Features
-- BPM and key estimation, the results are added to the title of the audio.
+- BPM and Key estimation added to the songs title and meta as well (i. e. `[123-06A] audiofilename.mp3`).
 - The key estimation is in camelot key notation for easy usage.
-- If it isn't already in MP3 format, it converts to 320kbps MP3.
-It keeps the originals and move it to a separate folder (default: originals).
+- Converts everything to mp3.
+It keeps the original files and move it to a separate, safe folder (default: originals).
+- Supported formats: wav, mp3, flac, aif

 ## Installation

-Create and activate a venv
+Create and activate a virtual environment

 ```bash
 pip install -r requirements.txt